casalf724/chatbot-deploy/README.md

-# Chatbot Deployment with Flask and JavaScript
+# Chatbot Deployment with Flask and Jinja2 templates

-In this tutorial we deploy the chatbot I created in [this](https://github.com/python-engineer/pytorch-chatbot) tutorial with Flask and JavaScript.
+This file is to deploy the chatbot I created from this [this](https://github.com/python-engineer/pytorch-chatbot) tutorial with Flask and JavaScript.

-This gives 2 deployment options:
+There are 2 deployment options:
 - Deploy within Flask app with jinja2 template
 - Serve only the Flask prediction API.
 The used html and javascript files can be included in any Frontend application (with only a slight modification) and can run completely separate from the Flask App then.